 After that, they add mileage charges.
 When the gas prices are high, your moving company will pass that expense on to you.

 Large and heavy objects that are challenging to move or require more workers cost more.
 If you have cumbersome items like a fireproof safe, it may require special equipment or tools to move.

-Moving companies have experience safely loading and transporting these items.
+Connecticut to Flroida moving companies have experience safely loading and transporting these items.
 However, that expertise comes at a price.
 So, if you are moving overweight items, expect to pay higher fees.

 If you need anything larger than that, you will need to hire movers, and you can expect your bill to be on the high end of the spectrum.